alvinlollo/Single-install-script/README.md

 curl -fsSL https://raw.githubusercontent.com/alvinlollo/Single-install-script/refs/heads/main/install-script | sudo bash
 ```

-If you have any issues please add one.
+If you have any issues please add one in the issues tab.